A Python API for Intelligent Data Discovery

 Support and Resources

 Lux is undergoing active development.
-If you are interested in using Lux, we would love to hear from you.
-Any feedback, suggestions, and contributions for improving Lux are welcome.
+If you are using Lux, we would love to hear from you!

 - Follow us on Twitter or sign up to our mailing list to stay tuned for upcoming releases and updates.